 Pike Place Market

-Seattle’s original farmers market, established in 1907.
-The Market has a “Meet the Producer” tradition, 363 days a year.
-In addition to the actual market part of the Market, there are restaurants and shopping as well!
+Seattle’s original farmers market, established in 1907, the Market has a “Meet the Producer” tradition, 363 days a year.
+In addition to the actual farmers market part of the Market, there are restaurants and shopping.

-Pioneer Square, once considered the heart of Seattle, is located just north of SoDo, west of the International District and adjacent to Elliot Bay and was the original home of Seattle's founding settlers.
-Most of Pioneer Square's original wooden structures were destroyed in the Great Seattle Fire of 1889 to be replaced with brick structures.
-Today, Pioneer Square is the home of a vibrant art and culinary scene comprised of many galleries, bars, cafes, eateries and eclectic shops.
+The original home of Seattle’s founding settlers, Pioneer Square, once considered the heart of Seattle, is located west of the International District and adjacent to Elliot Bay.
+Today, Pioneer Square is the home of a vibrant art and culinary scene and is home to many galleries, bars, cafés, eateries and eclectic shops.

 University of Washington Campus

-The region’s premier resource for hands-on marine experiences and conservation education, the Seattle Aquarium offers fun, exciting ways to discover more about the amazing Puget Sound and our world’s one big ocean.
+The Seattle Aquarium is one of the largest aquariums in the U.S. The region’s premier resource for hands-on marine experiences and conservation education, the Seattle Aquarium offers fun, exciting ways to discover more about the Puget Sound and our world’s one big ocean.

-They say the only thing better than having a boat is having a friend with a boat.
-And for over 60 years Argosy has been proud to be Seattle’s “friend with a boat,” showing locals and visitors a side of Seattle they rarely get to see.
+Experience Seattle from the water, as well as the surrounding islands.
+For over 60 years Argosy has been proud to be showing locals and visitors a side of Seattle they rarely get to see.

 The Museum of Pop Culture